Proposed Canberra-Yass railway: Proposed routes

 Three proposed routes for the Canberra-Yass rail link have been outlined since the 1909 declaration that the railway align with the 'main road route'.
 The first being one running parallel to the east of Northbourne Avenue as outlined in Walter Burley Griffin's original design for the city.
 A railway was constructed from the present-day Canberra station in Kingston, crossing the Molonglo River to the City Centre - which would have continued north through what is now the suburbs of Braddon and Dickson before veering north-west through what is present day Lyneham to follow the original Queanbeyan-Yass road (now the Barton Highway).
 The Molonglo railway bridge was destroyed by floods in 1922, with all railway tracked removed by the 1940s.

-The second route, proposed by the Commonwealth Railways Commissioner in 1969, ran much further to the east of the city through Majura.
-This route bypassed the existing railway station at Kingston entirely, joining the existing railway east of Fyshwick.
-A new major passenger terminal was to be built 'within a mile' of Canberra airport.
+The second route, proposed by the Commonwealth Railways Commissioner in 1965, ran much further to the east of the city through Majura.
+The proposed route, surveyed by the Department of Shipping and Transport, bypassed the existing railway station at Kingston entirely, joining the existing railway to the east of Causeway.
+A new major passenger terminal was proposed to be built next to Woolshed Creek on Majura Rd.
 A number of high-speed rail proposals connecting Sydney to Melbourne via Canberra have included a similar route.

 The third, unstudied route involves a light railway from Belconnen, northwest to Yass.

 No substantive studies have been carried out on the most direct route, running west from Canberra City, south of Black Mountain, following William Hovel Drive.
 However, a light railway corridor running west of the city is included in current light rail planning.